Archives for 2011

 Federation of Master Builders training scheme – Success through Service

 Friday, last week saw me spending the day at The FMB’s offices in Rothwell near Leeds.
-I was there with my office manager Katrina Jackson to start this exciting new course the FMB have for members.
-Making time to come was a no brainer for me, as soon as I saw that it was […]
+I was there with my office managerto start this exciting new course the FMB have for members.
+Making time to come was a no brainer for me, as soon as I saw that it was being produced by Trudy […]

 Property Care Association digital media course by Jane Shepherd PR